bernie-skipole/skipole/README.md

 # README #

+skipole is a WSGI application generator.

+skilift is an associated python package which helps the development of an application.

-skipole is a framework for creating wsgi applications.
-A web admin interface, together with your own code, allows the developer to create dynamic web pages.
+Typically a developer's PC would have both the skilift and the skipole Python packages installed.
+Skilift can be used to generate a web site, it includes a development web server and provides a web admin interface, which together with your own code and the skipole functions, enables the developer to create a wsgi application.

+Once created, your application and its support files can be moved to your deployment server, which also needs a WSGI compatible web server, and the skipole package.

+The deployment server does not need the skilift application.

-Skipole requires python 3.6 or later, and can be installed with:
+Skipole and skilift require python 3.6 or later, and can be installed with:

 python3 -m pip install skipole

+python3 -m pip install skilift

 ### Starting a new project ###

 To create a new project you would normally run:

-python3 -m skipole myproj /path/to/projectfiles
+python3 -m skilift myproj /path/to/projectfiles

 You should replace 'myproj' with your preferred name for a new project.
 A projectfiles directory will be created with your new project 'myproj' within it.